eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To take time off**: means to stop working for a period of time, usually for rest, vacation, or personal reasons.
 For example: `I'm taking time off next week to visit my family.` –> This means the person will not work next week and will spend time with their family instead.

+- **To branch out in something**: means to try new activities or develop new skills that are different from what you normally do.
+For example: `She's branching out in her role by learning about project management`. –> This means she is expanding her abilities beyond her usual job tasks.

 ### Prefix -un

 The prefix un- is added to adjectives **to create the opposite meaning**.